golddragon007/cloud9/README.md

 # Instructions:

-Acces AWS Cloud9 through this link: https://eu-west-1.console.aws.amazon.com/cloud9
+Acces AWS Cloud9 through THIS(Ireland) link: https://eu-west-1.console.aws.amazon.com/cloud9

 Create a new environment with the name of your ECAS username and choose the EC2 t2.small machine